nybce/public-wp/README.md

     1. `cp .githooks/commit-msg .git/hooks/commit-msg`
     1. `chmod +x .git/hooks/*`

-### BBX
-- Install the bbox tool if not already installed on your system.
-See https://bitbucket.org/blenderbox/bbox-cli
-- Setup the project with bbx: run `bbx init`
-  - You will be able to find the vaultpass in 1password.

 ### Docker
+- Ensure the `docker-compose.override.yml` file has been placed at the root of your repo
+- Ensure the `.vaultpass` file has been placed at the root of your repo
-- Build your docker containers -- run `docker-compose build`
+- Build your docker containers -- run `docker compose build`
-- Spin up docker containers -- run `docker-compose up -d`
+- Spin up docker containers -- run `docker compose up -d`
-- Load a database.
-If no remote environments are available you can run `bash scripts/loadSeedDb.sh seed.sql` for a baseline site.
+- Load a database -- run `docker compose exec -u root wp /scripts/fetchDb.sh production`

 ## Version Control